-- Harrietsham C of E Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Harrietsham C of E Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
-The children are directed to child friendly search engines and use child friendly tools. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: pupils will be supervised by a member of staff, students identified as being at potentially greater risk of harm will always be directly supervised by an adult.
+- St. Peter-in-Thanet will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, St. Peter-in-Thanet will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected.

+- Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: